shaili-dixit/P-company/CODE_OF_CONDUCT.md

 ---

+## 🌐 Scope
+P-company’s Code of Conduct applies to all participants, including contributors, maintainers, moderators, and anyone interacting with the project’s resources, forums, or events.

+---

 ## 🌈 Our Community Values
-*P-company* thrives on the following shared values:
+P-company thrives on the following shared values:

 - 🤝 Respect – Every contributor’s voice matters.
 - 💡 Curiosity – Questions and exploration are encouraged.